myers-jacobandrew/Linux-Monitor/README.md

-# Process and Hardware Monitor
+# Linux Process and Hardware Monitor

 This is a simple script that monitors running processes and CPU temperature on a Linux system and sends alerts to a WebSocket server when certain thresholds are exceeded.